yi-jiayu/bus-eta-bot-sg/README.md

       messages only contain an 'inline_query_id' field.
   - Changed 'Done' callback button implementation to use Telegram Bot API method 'updateMessageReplyMarkup' instead of 'updateMessageText'
+- **1.1.0**
+  - Make a new eta query from an inline query
+    - Users can now make new queries directly in inline queries, besides searching their saved queries and history

 ## TODO